aifartist/ArtSpew/README.md

 # Install the required dependencies
 pip3 install -r requirements.txt
 ```
-### How to spew art with no discernible talent.
+### How to spew art with no discernible talent.  :-)
 ```
-python3 artspew.py <desired image count> <desired quality from 1 to 20.
+python3 artspew.py <required: desired image count> <optional: desired quality from 1 to 20.
 Default 4>
 ```
 The new images with appear in the directory named **spew/**.
 The images are creatively named spew-X-Y.jpg where X is the quality value(number of steps) and Y is a sequence number.
 Perhaps 30% of the images are noise.
 Even at quality=4 there'll be some good ones.
 The idea is to see the space of possibilities and generate ideas.
 Set quality to 12 or 16 and you'll get more good images.
 It is a complex process to figure out the ideal internal settings to optimize the percentage of good images.
 I'm working on this but try to generate 100 images at quality 12 and look at the variety.
-Image using one of the better sd1.5 models with this.
+Imagine using one of the better sd1.5 models with this.
 I'll do that soon.
+Also, I know exactly how to substantial speed this up.
+This is only the beginning...

 ![image](https://github.com/aifartist/ArtSpew/assets/116415616/f80a5cd9-994f-4134-8e05-f735116bce53)